Funding for nuclear innovation

 At Spending Review 2015, government committed to invest in an ambitious nuclear research and development programme.
 This funding forms a part of government’s wider commitment to double the UK’s energy innovation spend, such that by 2021 it will have doubled to over £400m per year.

-As part of this commitment, over £20 million will be provided to support innovation in the civil nuclear sector across 5 major areas from 2016-18, building on the recommendations set out by the Nuclear Innovation Research Advisory Board NIRAB.
+As part of this commitment, an initial programme over £20 million was launched in November 2016, supporting innovation in the civil nuclear sector across 5 major areas from 2016-18 and building on the recommendations set out by the Nuclear Innovation Research Advisory Board (NIRAB).

 This funding includes:

 - £5 million for research that underpins the development, safety and efficiency of the next generation of nuclear reactor designs.
-This includes scoping work in collaboration with the Welsh Government.
-You can apply for Safety procurement here and Digital Nuclear Reactor Design procurement here.
+This includes scoping work in collaboration with the Welsh government.

-- £5 million to develop the UK’s capability in materials, advanced manufacturing and modular build for the reactors of the future.
-This procurement is being led by Innovate UK through the Small Business Research Initiative.
-You can apply for these procurements here from 7 November 2016.
-A briefing event for applicants is being held in London on 17 November 2016.
-Register your attendance here.
+- £5 million to develop the UK’s capability in nuclear materials, advanced manufacturing and modular build for the reactors of the future.
+This process is being led by Innovate UK through the Small Business Research Initiative.

 - £2 million to continue with the development of a suite of toolkits and underpinning data that will enhance government’s knowledge basis for future decision making in the nuclear sector, up to 2050.

 A number of contracts, valued at up to £12.5 million, have now been awarded covering the areas above.
 Work has commenced on these contracts and is being led by a number of organisations, including:

 - National Nuclear Laboratories (on advanced nuclear fuels and recycling)

 - Fraser Nash (on reactor design, including thermal hydraulics and safety engineering)